conorh/go-pixld/README.md

 Note: still in development, but basic functionality working.

 TODO:
-* Decode other image formats as well as png using image/png
+* Decode other image formats - png using image/png
 * Use imagemagick convert for speed
 * Tests for basic functionality
 * More conversion types